retep998/winapi-rs/CONTRIBUTING.md

 * The first parameter to `UNION2!` is the storage for that union.
 It must have both the correct size and alignment.
 You can use the following C++ code to print out the storage for any union type that can be named.
-Defining `NONAMELESSUNION` will help with naming anonymous unions.
+You may need to use a combination of `#define NONAMELESSUNION` and `decltype` in order to name anonymous unions.

 ```C++
 char const * type_for_alignment(uintptr_t align) {